Lapixx/CS-UU-WT3/readme.txt

 Tested on Firefox (28.0), Safari (??.?), Internet Explorer (11.0).

+A list of user credentials can be found in users.txt.

 Our website strictly adheres to the MVC pattern.
 The following is a list of all models, views and controllers we use.

 MODELS